justinjaywang/portfolio/source/_posts/active-classrooms.md

 ---
 ### Final thoughts

-This course was one the most worthwhile I took during my time in school.
+This course was one of the most worthwhile that I took during my time in school.
 A Mechanical Engineering course, nominally, but far different than others you'd find in the department.

 The idea at the heart of Active Classrooms—that learning should be active, hands-on, and divergent—was mirrored in the course itself and how it was taught.
 It was inspiring and liberating.